hdtodd/DNT/README.md

 Then perform these steps on the computers you intend to use to display temperatures from neighborhood thermometer remotes:

 1. If you haven't already done so, download this package: `git clone https://github.com/hdtodd/DNT` on a system that will run XWindows and has a touchscreen or has a keyboard/mouse/display attached.
 The remaining work is on that system.
 1. Install the Python3 `mqtt` library used to receive the `mqtt` JSON packets from the monitoring system over your local network: `pip3 install paho-mqtt`.
+New installs will install v2 of paho-mqtt, but `DNT` will function with older v1 versions of paho-mqtt as well.
 1. Start up the MQTT verification program: `./mqTest`, and provide the name of the `rtl_433` monitoring host on your local area network.
 If your monitoring system is in operation, `mqTest` will simply type out on the terminal screen the information about the packets that the monitoring system is receiving via the RTL\_SDR dongle and publishing via `mqtt`.
 If it isn't working, but testing with `mosquitto_sub` is working on your monitoring system, add command-line parameters  to `mqTest` to identify the correct host, topic, port and (if secured) username and password needed for the host computer MQTT subscription. `DNT` relies on the same connection system as `mqTest`, so once you've confirmed those parameters with `mqTest`, provide those parameters to `DNT`.
 1. Finally, test `DNT`:
 	* Run `./DNT` by issuing that command in a terminal window on an XWindows display.
 If you want temperatures in Celsius, use the command `DNT -C`.
 Over several minutes, the list on the screen will be populated, then regularly updated, with thermometer readings.
 The frequency of updating varies by manufacturer and model, but readings are usually reported every 30-to-60 seconds, so individual lines in the display will be updated at different frequencies.